bfontaine/rfc/README.md

 rfc 1234 # Read the RFC 1234
 ```

-Clear the cache with `rfc clear`.
-The command returns a non-zero value if you
+Clear the cache with `rfc clear`, and update the script with `rfc update`.
-try to read a non-existing RFC.

 ## Install